An Evening with Dan Levenson

 In a many settings the show becomes an evening of musical conversation.
 House concerts and smaller theaters allow for music, talk and even direct interchange with the audience!
 What better way to spend an evening than at a concert with your loved one and your friends.

 The programs, or sets, as we like to refer to them, are not fixed because music is a living art.
 It changes with each playing and what Dan chooses to play on a given evening changes as well.
 It is as though the sets have been created new each time just for you.
 A song with banjo, a fiddle tune, a story and perhaps even a bit of dance.
-A friend from in town or one traveling through, perhaps a student, or Dan’s wife and fellow musician, The Lovely Jennifer, a tune or chat with one of you?
+A friend from in town or one traveling through, perhaps a student, a tune or chat with one of you?
 A dance lesson or sing along with all of you joining in.
 How many instruments does he have up there anyway?
 We won’t really know until the evening is over.

 Tonight’s show will be in two sets.
 The first about 50 minutes to an hour and the second, well it is usually less than the first set but we’ll see.
 We do hope you can stay till the end.